physiodatatoolbox/docs/docs/installation.md

 ---

 # Installation
-Before running the Toolbox, download and install the free [MATLAB 2020b Component Runtime (v9.9)](https://nl.mathworks.com/products/compiler/matlab-runtime.html).
+Before running the Toolbox, download and install the free [{{ site.pdt_mcr_ver_long }}](https://nl.mathworks.com/products/compiler/matlab-runtime.html).
 You will need admin rights to install it.
 Ask your IT department to install if you don't have the necessary permissions.

-If you already have MATLAB 2020b **including the Compiler Toolbox**, you should already have the correct runtime installed.
+If you already have {{ site.pdt_matlab_ver }} **including the Compiler Toolbox**, you should already have the correct runtime installed.

 Once the MATLAB runtime is ready: